Software-Cat/RenewableEnergy/_posts/2022-08-29-renewable-energy.md

 - ### Less Waste

   Biomass generators could turn waste into organic fuel, thus helping solve the landfill problem in modern society.

+## Cons

+*Economically...*

+- ### High Construction Cost

+  The building cost of renewable infrastrucuture is often more expensive than that of non-renewable sources.
+There are often financial incentives such as carbon tax to offset this disadvantage.

+- ### Geographic Factors

+  Certain renewable energy sources only work in certain environments.
+Hydroelectric dams can only be built near reservoirs of existing water, wind farms only work effectively in wind tunnel landscapes, and geothermal generators only work in, well, geothermally active areas.
+Some places just don't have any of these features.

+- ### Indeterminism

+  Renewble energy is often seasonal and it's maximum output doesn't magically increase at peak hour, as fossil fuel generators can do.
+This means many large battery banks must be built, which are often highly expensive and polluting.

+*Environmentally...*

+- ### Fake "Carbon Free"

+  Renewable energy doesn't produce carbon footprint in their use, but the resources required to produce the components of the generator still produces a significant amount.